windyrobin/HotCfg/Readme.md

 ```

 ####Note:

-when you use directory mode ,it will auto-load when file add/detele/rename
+>when you use directory mode ,it will auto-load when
-but if you edit the exsting file ,you should 'touch' the directory to trigger
+>file add/detele/renamebut if you edit the exsting file ,
-the event to reload
+>you should 'touch' the directory to trigger the event
+>to reload